 The committee didn’t leave any minutes, so there is uncertainty about how the drafting process took place.
 However this committee was responsible for the overall drafting and presenting of what would become the Declaration of Independence to the assembled congress of delegates.
 So who was mostly responsible for writing the Declaration of Independence?

 Who wrote the Declaration of Independence?
 (June, 1776)

-The committee decided that Thomas Jefferson should compose the original draft of the Declaration of Independence, and it is usually to Jefferson that we attribute the Declaration’s authorship.
+The committee decided that Thomas Jefferson should compose the original draft of the Declaration of Independence, and it is usually agreed that it was Jefferson who wrote the Declaration of Independence.